rsvim/rfc/1-TUI/1-Canvas.md

 > Don't forget most of the text contents needs extra colors and display effects.

-For such a high-frequency scenarios, canvas will have to do several kind of steps (written in a pseudo-language):

 ```text
 1. Save cursor position.
 2. Foreach line in whole canvas: